-All pupils, regardless of their SEND, are aware of their next steps and the progress that they make through intervention.
+All students, regardless of their SEND, are aware of their next steps and the progress that they make through intervention.

-Pupils EHCP's are invited to termly meetings, which include parent / carer meeting to discuss their targets, progress and next steps, as well as their Annual review meeting.
+Students with EHCP's are invited to progress review meetings, which include a parent / carer meeting to discuss their targets, progress and next steps, as well as their Annual review meeting.